dpmaddalena/dpmaddalena.github.com/_posts/2013-07-25-wendell-berry-breaks-in-all-my-pants.md

 some farmer or fashion model,
 who's hard at work someplace,
 living the active life I guess
-I don't have time for, anymore--I get
+I don't have time for, anymore -- I get
 soft slacks, sensitively sewn, to cover
 the shame of my naked, useless legs,
 and fulfill the promise of a technological age,